openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

         - 192.168.101.2
 ~~~

-The install will be consuming the above config and will be creating custom resources following the CAPI static ip address process.
+The installer will be consuming the above config and will be creating custom resources following the CAPI static ip address process.
 We will be generating an IPAddress and IPAddressClaim for each master and worker (bootstrap is not included but will have static IP directly applied to the VM based on the config).
 These files will be a part of the openshift directory that is generated from `openshift-install create manifests`.
 A sample of what is generated based on above config:

 ```shell
 [ngirard@fedora openshift]$ ls